purescript/purescript-strings/README.md

 Wraps the functions of Javascript's `String` object.
 A String represents a sequence of characters.
-For examples and details of the underlying implementation, see [String Reference at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+For details of the underlying implementation, see [String Reference at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

 #### `charAt`